ppryanichek/100-days-of-code/log.md

 I don't know why, but I can't make a query with "WITH".

+### Day 48: December 1, Sund

+**Today`s Progress**:

+I have figured out how to create a table function!

+Learned what nested and correlated subqueries are.

 **Link(s) to work**

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)